moltinginstar/crosslingual-llm-concept-hierarchies/README.md

-# The representation of concept hierarchies across languages in LLMs
+# The Representation of Concept Hierarchies Across Languages in LLMs

-This repository contains the code and data for the paper "The representation of concept hierarchies across languages in large language models".
+This repository contains the code and data for the paper "The Representation of Concept Hierarchies Across Languages in Large Language Models".

 ## Setting up the environment